-- In cooler zones, plant in late winter/early spring once the ground has thawed.
+- In cooler zones, seedlings should be planted in late winter or early spring, once the ground has thawed.

 If you plant it too deep, the roots may not get enough oxygen and the tree will be more exposed to potential diseases from the soil.